carlosagalicia/IBM-AI-Developer-Professional-course/README.md

 - **Template Rendering:**
   - Creating dynamic HTML pages (like create.html, read.html, update.html) to handle user interactions and display data.
   - Using Flask’s templating engine (Jinja) to pass data from the server to the front end.

+### 18. Audio to Text Transcription using Whisper
+- **Whisper Model Integration:**
+  - Using the whisper library to load and interact with pre-trained models for automatic speech recognition (ASR).
+  - Loading the "base" Whisper model and using it for transcribing audio files to text.
+  - Handling various audio formats and performing transcription on audio files.